idia640/idia640.github.io/index.md

 **Participation:** *(10 points/percent)*

-**Project:** Each student is required to complete a course project and present that project to peers at the end of course.
-The project will focus on persuasive design. *(30 points/percent)*
+**Case Study:** Each student is required to complete a course project and present that project to peers at the end of course.
+The project is a case study with a focus on persuasive design. *(30 points/percent)*

-# Course Objectives
+# <a name="obj"></a> Course Objectives

 Students will be able to: